dcnhn/udacity-sdce-fusion-starter/Final_WriteUp.md

 To initialize the track with the measurement data, it is important to point out that the measurement data is taken in the sensor domain.
 Therefore, it is required to transform the measurement into the vehicle coordinates.
-The sensor class already provides the transformation matrix T from sensor to vehicle space using homogeneous coordinates.
+The sensor class already provides the transformation matrix __T__ from sensor to vehicle space using homogeneous coordinates.
-The positional entries of the error covariance matrix __P__ can also be initialized using the same transformation matrix.
+The positional entries of the error covariance matrix __P__ can also be initialized using __T__.
-The velocity entries of __P__ will be initialized with hard-coded values of *params.py* as none of the sensors measures the speed.
+The velocity entries of __P__ will be initialized with hard-coded values of *params.py* as none of the sensors measure the speed.

-To reduce the track score of unassigned tracks, the following equation was used:
+To reduce the track score *s* of unassigned tracks, the equation $s = a \over w$ was used.
-$A \over W$
+*w* is the window size to be monitored for the tracking. *a* is the number of assignments in the previous *w* cycles.
-*W* is the window size to be monitored for the tracking. *A* is the number of assignments in the previous *W* cycles.
+It is important to note that the track score should only be reduced if the unassigned track is located within the field of view of the currently processed sensor.

 The deletion of a track was performed if at least one of the following conditions was met:
 1. The track score of a __confirmed__ track dropped below the deletion threshold